FrankM1/docs/content/concepts/config.md

 ## Summary

-You've explored how to configure a self-hosted Ghost publication with the required config options, as well as discovered how to make use of the optional config options that are available in the `config.[env].json` file.
+You've explored how to configure a self-hosted Qazana publication with the required config options, as well as discovered how to make use of the optional config options that are available in the `config.[env].json` file.

 If you run into any issues when configuring your publication, try searching this site to find information about common error messages and issues.